FairlyBet/CG-learning/CG notes/WebGL.md

 But for low poly meshes this would lead to increased memory consumption and give no benefit.
 So it is better to use `drawArrays` in this case.
 ![[Pasted image 20240917224602.png]]

+TODO: Write about how VAOs are created and edited.